Asir29/XAI-for-ST-P3/README.md

 the function "explain_with_ollama"
 in the file "ST-P3/evaluate.py"

 ### 👁️ "Forgetting to See"
-To simulate the model **missing visual input of certain elements** (e.g., pedestrians, obstacles), intervene on the occupancy map predictions by zeroing out or modifying specific class predictions in "ST-P3/evaluate.py"
+To simulate the model **missing visual input of certain elements** (e.g., pedestrians, obstacles), intervene on the occupancy map predictions by modifying the variable `occupancy_intervened` in `"ST-P3/evaluate.py"`, changing what the model "sees" during planning to observe how the planned trajectory is affected.